Standard Folder Names

 C:\Documents and Settings\User\Application Data on NT/2000/XP

-%LOCALAPPDATAROOT% Folder for storing application-specific and user-specific data such as preferences and state information that should be stored on the local PC only
+%LOCALAPPDATAROOT% Folder for storing application-specific and user-specific data such as preferences and state information that should be stored on the local PC only; can also be used as the applications folder for user-specific installations.

 C:\Documents and Settings\User\Local Settings\Application Data on NT/2000/XP